Promotic

 c0 = Do not convert to standard physical units (see Physical units conversion).

-Description of the PmCommData > Parameters > Special Parameters configurator:
+Description of the "PmaCommGroup > Parameters > Special Parameters" configurator:

-- as e.g. sa1... - then the value will be read from the meter with address 1.
+- as for example sa1... - then the value will be read from the meter with address 1.

-- or saD... - the "D" character means default, and the address is taken from this configurator.
+- or saD... - the "D" character means default ((it means that the address is taken from this configurator).

-The PmCommMsg obejcts can be used for all special communications, that cannot be executed by the PmCommData object.
+The PmaCommMsg object can be used for special communications, that cannot be executed by the PmaCommGroup object.

-Description of the PmCommMsg > Parameters > Message parameters configurator:
+Description of the "PmaCommMsg > Parameters > Message parameters" configurator:

 - Initialisation of Slave (of the meter):

 Initialization of the meter (message type SND_NKE).
-It serves first of all for the initialization of control so called FCB flag (see FCB flag handling) that serves to the meter as the information about the right sequence of the sent messages.
-It is recommended to call this message when the application starts and also when an communication error appears (see the pEvent.Error parameter in the PmCommMsg.onEndOfTransfer event).
+It is used first of all for the initialization of control so-called FCB flag (see FCB flag handling) that serves to the meter as the information about the right sequence of the sent messages.
+It is recommended to call this message at application launch and also when an communication error appears (see the pEvent.Error parameter in the PmaCommMsg.onEndOfTransfer event).

-- Reset of the application layer in the Slave (in the meter):
+- Reset of the application layer in the Slave (of the meter):

-Sending of this message to the meter causes reset of application variables in the meter.
+Sending of this message to the meter causes reset of application variables in the meter (message type SND_UD).
 What actually happens in the meter depends only on the meter.
 Majority of the following meters doesn't need this message.
-This message is used by: Sontex SUPERCAL.
+This message is used by: Communication with meters Sontex SUPERCAL.

-This message will turn the slave station into so called selected) state.
+This message will turn the Slave station into so-called selected) state.
 After the station is turned into the selected state, then it communicates as if its address was 253 (see Address), until any other station is turned into the selected state.
-The station is selected by so called secondary address, which is defined by following: IdentNr = identification number of the meter, Manufac = identification number of the manufacturer, Version = meter version Medium = measured medium.
-These items are defined on the Data-sent page and can be received from the meters e.g. by the "Common meter/Reading of generally configurated data" message when starting up the meter.
+The station is selected by so-called secondary address, which is defined by following: IdentNr = identification number of the meter, Manufac = identification number of the manufacturer, Version = meter version, Medium = measured medium.
+These items are defined on the "Data-sent" tab and can be received from the meter, for example, by the "Common meter/Reading of generally configurated data" message when starting up the meter.

-Addressing stations by the secondary address is handy for e.g.:
+Addressing stations by the secondary address is handy for for example:

 - complex systems where 250 addresses are insufficient or